zevaverbach/tatt/README.md

       get       Downloads and/or saves completed transcript.
       list      Lists available STT services.
       services  Lists available speech-to-text services.
-      this      Sends a media file to be transcribed.
+      status    Check the status of a transcription job. this      Sends a media file to be transcribed.

 ### List All STT Services